knative/docs/tutorials/katacoda/1-serving-intro/step2.md

 ## Deploy and autoscale application

-We are going to deploy the [Hello world sample application](https://knative.dev/docs/serving/samples/hello-world/helloworld-go/).
-This application reads in an env variable TARGET and prints `Hello ${TARGET}!`.
+We are going to deploy the [Hello world sample web application](https://knative.dev/docs/serving/samples/hello-world/helloworld-go/).
+This basic web application reads in an env variable TARGET and prints `Hello ${TARGET}!`.
 If TARGET is not specified, it will use `World` as the TARGET.

 We will now deploy the application by specifying the image location and the `TARGET` env variable.